-In January 2004, Avid acquired NXN Software AG ("NXN"), a company based in Munich, Germany which is a leading provider of asset and production management systems specifically targeted for the entertainment and computer graphics industries, for cash of (euro)35 million (\$43.7 million).
-The Company also incurred about \$1.3 million of transaction costs.
-The acquisition expands Avid's offering in digital asset management by enabling the Company's film and video postproduction, broadcast, audio and 3D animation customers to leverage the workflow capabilities of the NXN Alienbrain(R) product line.
-NXN will be reported within our Video and Film Editing and Effects ("Video") segment.
+In January 2004, Avid acquired Munich, Germany-based NXN Software AG ("NXN"), a leading provider of asset and production management systems specifically targeted for the entertainment and computer graphics industries, for cash of (euro)35 million (\$43.7 million).
+The Company also incurred approximately \$1.3 million of transaction costs.
+The acquisition expands Avid's offering in digital asset management by enabling the Company's film and video post-production, broadcast, audio and 3D animation customers to leverage the workflow capabilities of the NXN Alienbrain(R) product line.
+NXN will be reported within Avid's Video and Film Editing and Effects ("Video") segment.
 The goodwill resulting from the purchase price allocation reflects the synergies the Company hopes to realize by integrating the NXN technology with its other products.
 The following table summarizes the estimated fair value of the assets acquired and liabilities assumed at the date of acquisition (in thousands):